 June 11, 2019

-INFRA-RED (IR) LED light therapy – The near InfraRed of 850nm LEDs penetrate 2-3 inches and has different effects on the cells.
+Infrared (IR) LED light therapy of 850nms penetrates 2-3 inches and has a different effect on the cells.
 It seems to increase circulation and make the body release nitric oxide to increase blood flow in the area treated.
-This soothes and heal sore muscles and joints.
+This soothes and heals sore muscles and joints.
 IR LED light therapy speeds the healing of bruises, cuts, deep muscle relief and penetrates deeper than Red LED.

 IMPORTANT: Infrared cannot be seen by the human eye AND CAN CAUSE DAMAGE TO THE EYE.
 Do NOT look into the light of an infrared device.

-Amber light has quite a shallow skin penetration but is effective in the treatment of skin issues involving redness, such as spider veins.
-It is not typically used for tissue healing or collagen/elastin production.
+Yellow LED light therapy encompasses the range of wavelengths from 570 nm to 620 nms.
+Yellow LED has a shallow skin penetration but is effective in the treatment of skin issues. skin redness and flushing, irritation, rosacea, UV radiation damage, and reducing the appearance of the tiny blood vessels on the nose and face.
 It excels in the treatment of problems such as sun damage.
-It is often considered to be an ideal therapy for sensitive skin, as its therapy is calming and soothing.
+Yellow LED light therapy is often considered to be an ideal therapy for sensitive skin, as its therapy is calming and soothing.

-Want to get support for finding products and treatments right for your skin?
+Want to get support with your skincare journey?
 Join us at the Christine Byer Beauty Club.
 We offer a 14-Day FREE Preview with full access to everything in the Club.
 Ask Christine questions and have access to savings and the opportunity to win a FREE consultation.
 If you don’t find value in your membership, cancel within the 14 days at no charge.
-We think for 3 cents a day it’s a phenomenal deal.

 December 04, 2023

 It's no secret that there are endless anti-aging serums and creams on the market.
 And, if you're like me, you might like the idea of a "holy grail" product—something that will solve all (or most) of your skincare concerns.